zhoulukuan/deeplab_v2_pytorch/readme.md

 - [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch)

 Among them, isht7's work is the main reference source and I learn from his code about how to define the net and compute the mIoU, etc. In fact, his work is very complete except for denseCRF.
 If you use python 2, I recommend you to his github.
 My work supports **python 3** and **Pytorch 0.4.0**.
+DrSleep's work gives a good example about how to use pydensecrf as well as visulization.

 ## Installing and Preparing for data/model
 step 0: **Download**